 Doctors and pharmaceutical companies work together to get people hooked as soon as they’re born, or so it seems.
 As of 2013, according to IMS Data, over 274,000 infants (0-1 year olds) and some 370,000 toddlers (1-3 years old) in the U.S. were on antianxiety (e.g. Xanax) and antidepressant (e.g. Prozac) drugs.
 Why are so many toddlers on drugs?
 This number was unprecedented.

 It is disgusting that a psychiatrist would push drugs on patients that don’t fully understand the risks.
-Psychiatrists are aware that serious, damaging, even deadly outcomes can occur from psychiatric drugs, but they often don’t tell patients.
+Psychiatrists are aware that serious, damaging, even deadly outcomes can occur from psychiatric drugs, but they often don’t tell patients on a level of more complete disclosure.
 For example, according to the American Medical Association Journal, use of antidepressants, specifically selective serotonin reuptake inhibitors, during the second and/or third trimester increases the risk of autism spectrum disorder (ASD) in children, even after considering maternal depression.
 Boukhris et al. (2016) make this blatantly clear such that it should be enough to concern a parent or pregnant patient.

 Discover Magazine had a quote from two top figures in psychology and psychiatry, regarding the DSM, which is the “Bible of Psychology.”
 They basically resigned in protest because the DSM is full of unscientific, subjective, hypocritical, confusing complexities that is being pushed by a body (psychology and psychiatry industry) that refuses to incorporate scientific evidence to support its content.

 Roel Verheul and John Livesley, a psychologist and psychiatrist who were members of the DSM-5 work group for for personality disorders, found that the group ignored their warnings about its methods and recommendations.
-In protest, they resigned, explaining why in an email to Psychology Today.
-Their disapproval stems from two primary problems with the proposed classification system: its confusing complexity, and its refusal to incorporate scientific evidence.
+In protest, they resigned and explaining why in an email to Psychology Today.
+Their disapproval stems from two primary problems with the proposed classification system: its confusing complexity and its refusal to incorporate scientific evidence.

 The New York Times interviewed Dr. Thomas R. Insel, director of the National Institute of Mental Health, regarding the DSM and psychiatry.
 The title of the piece was “Psychiatry’s Guide Is Out of Touch With Science, Experts Say.”